cajal/microns-nda-access/README.md

 This section comes in two parts, the first is the database containing the `microns-phase3-nda` schema and the second is for the container to access that data with DataJoint in a Jupyter notebook server that will come with tutorials or with the mysql-client.

-If you wish to handle importing the SQL file into an existing database yourself you can skip this next `Database` section, and view the basic instructions for ingesting the database into an existing MySQL instance.
+If you wish to handle importing the SQL file into an existing database yourself you can skip this next `Database` section, and view the basic instructions for ingesting the database into an existing MySQL instance in the `Manual SQL Ingesting` section below.
 Then go back to the `Access` section.

 # Database